osmandapp/docs/content/development/build-osmand/how-to-compile-the-ios-version.md

 8. Open osmand.xcworkspace in XCode
 9. First build.
   Set the build target to `OsmAnd Maps`.
 (Near play/stop buttons).
 Selet as target your device or as one of IOS simulators.
 But don't use default 'Any IOS Device (arm64)'.
 Build the project (play button).
-10. Troubleshooting
+10. Troubleshooting.
   - In case of build erros you can press in XCode: ```Product -> Clean build folder```
   - Close XCode.
 Delete `baked` and `binaries` folders in `OsmAnd` directory (if it already exists).
   - Delete XCode DerivedData folder: ``` sudo rm -R ~/Library/Developer/Xcode/DerivedData/* ```
   - Check that all repositories are up to date and on correct branches.
   - Restart your computer.
 (Yes, it can help).
   - Then run `$ ./prepare.sh` and try to build the project again.